xpipe-io/xpipe-io.github.io/docs/security.md

 The called program therefore automatically uses your system configuration for it, e.g. your system SSH configs.

-XPipe does not perform any validation or version checking for the programs it calls.
-For example, when establishing an ssh connection through XPipe, it will straight up call `ssh user@host <options>`.
-It is assumed that this `ssh` executable is secure and the one that you actually want to use.

 ## Data security and privacy

 The general approach of XPipe can be summarized as follows:

-- Any sensitive information should be kept as secure as possible exclusively on your local machine, both while XPipe is running and also not running
+- Any sensitive information is kept as secure as possible exclusively on your local machine, both while XPipe is running and also not running
-- When sensitive information is required on another remote system that is connected through XPipe, that information should be transferred and remain there as briefly and securely as possible
+- When sensitive information is required on another remote system that is connected through XPipe, that information remains there as briefly and securely as possible
-- No sensitive information should be sent to any other server outside your network of trusted connections
+- No sensitive information is sent to any other server outside your network of trusted connections

 ### Storage of sensitive information

-All XPipe data is exclusively stored on your local machine at `~/.xpipe/storage`.
+All XPipe connection data is exclusively stored on your local machine at `~/.xpipe/storage`.
 You can choose to change this storage location in the settings menu.

-You have the option to either fetch any sensitive information like passwords from outside sources like prompts or password managers.
-In that case, XPipe doesn't have to store any of that information itself.
+You have the option to fetch any sensitive information like passwords from outside sources like password managers or enter them at connection time through a prompt window.
+In that case, XPipe doesn't have to store any secrets itself.

-In case you choose to store passwords within XPipe, all sensitive information is encrypted when it is saved to disk on your local machine using AES with either:
+In case you choose to store passwords and other secrets within XPipe, all sensitive information is encrypted when it is saved to disk on your local machine using AES with either:

-- A custom master key that can be set by you in the settings menu (This option is only as secure as the password you choose)
+- A custom master passphrase that can be set by you in the settings menu (This option is only as secure as the password you choose)
-- A somewhat dynamically generated key (This option can be reverse engineered though, there is no way of perfectly securing your data without any custom key)
+- A dynamically generated key file at `~/.xpipe/storage/vaultkey` (The data can then only be decrypted with that file present)

+By default, general connection data is not encrypted, only secrets are.
+So things like hostnames and usernames are stored without encryption, which is in line with many other tools.
+There is an available setting to encrypt all connection data if you want to do that.

+### Sharing of information across machines / with team members

+XPipe allows you to synchronize your connections with a remote git repository.
+This repository can be set up by yourself with any provider of your choice using any authentication scheme you like.
+XPipe supports all authentication schemes, both HTTP and SSH with advanced options like password prompts, key files, smart cards, and more.

+Any information is then regularly committed to that repository.
+This repository can then be cloned on other systems or by other collaborators to have access to the same connections.

 ### Passing of sensitive information